-The “Meisen” style silk kimono was the most popular garment during the 1920’s and 1930’s when people still wore kimono daily.
-It is very different from all the other kimonos which always had a “classy” feel to them.
-Meisen kimonos were worn as every day wear at home and to do daily tasks.
-The main characteristic of Meisen is its pattern, made by pre-dyed threads.
-As the fabric is woven the surface decoration appears as a shimmering, soft-edged pattern.
-Because of the events such as World War I and the Kanto earthquake of 1923 the price of silk fell heavily and the production and popularity of meisen kimono was at its height.
+The “Meisen” style silk kimono was the most popular garment during the 1920s and 1930s.
+At that time, people still wore kimono daily.
+It is very different from all the other Japanese kimono which always had a “classy” feel to them.
+Meisen kimono were popular as every-day wear at home and for running errands.
+The main characteristic of meisen kimono is its pattern, made by pre-dyed threads.
+As the fabric is woven the surface shimmers with a soft-edged pattern.
+Because of the events such as World War I and the Kanto Earthquake of 1923, the price of silk fell heavily.
+As a result, the production and popularity of meisen kimono reached new heights.
 Meisen kimono were affordable, durable, smart attire for everyday wear.
 Their crazy patterns are very similar to current modern art paintings.

-In Chichibu city, Saitama prefecture, there is a special type of Meisen weaving called Chichibu Meisen.
+In Chichibu city, Saitama prefecture, there is a special type of Meisen kimono weaving called Chichibu Meisen.
 This technique involves first weaving the main color and then loosening the fabric to weave the pattern on top.
 They even have a museum dedicated to the craft where you can try your hands at this special weaving technique (http://www.meisenkan.com/).
-Because the fabric has same patterns and same looks on both sides, it can be turned inside out when one side becomes dirty.
+Because the fabric has the same pattern and appearance on both sides, it can be turned inside out when one side becomes dirty.

 Access to Chichibu Station from Tokyo